 It’s not surprising that one of the most desired features in a home today is a natural stone countertop.
 It’s also not surprising that one of the first major upgrades people make to their homes when remodeling is changing out the countertops for granite or marble.
 Simply put, natural stone offers both an elegance and durability that simply cannot be matched in other products.
 If cared for properly a granite or marble countertop will look just as good in 20 years as it did the day it was installed.
 The key is in how it is taken care of.

-Granite, because it is generally a harder material will be more durable and require less maintenance than marble, travertine or sandstone.
+Granite, because it is generally a harder material will be more durable and require less maintenance than marble, travertine or sandstone and is a preferable material when considering a kitchen remodel.

 Marble on the other hand is a metamorphic rock that is formed from re-crystalized limestone or dolomite.
 It is composed mainly of calcite which is highly sensitive to acids.
 Wine, vinegar, fruit juices can etch marble.
 Marble is also much softer than granite and will scratch easily.
 That is why it is not used often in kitchens where it would be susceptible to damage from normal use.
 But marble offers timeless beauty and has been used for years in fine hotels, homes and many opulent buildings around the world because of its unique qualities.
 Today marble is often used in bathrooms, on accent walls, around fireplaces and in kitchens when the natural wear and imperfections are accepted.
 Most of the marble we get today comes from Italy, Greece, US, and Turkey.